CelloSuite/HEBUT-EE-repository/README.md

 # HEBUT-EE-repository
-An repository of Hebei University of technology, which features on curriculum studies and tests.
+An repository of Hebei University of technology Electrical Engineering, which features on curriculum studies and tests.